Worker checking bottles in beverage factory

 National Leader, Food & Beverage Processing

 Over the past three years, Canada’s food and beverage processors have suffered a global pandemic, the most significant supply chain disruption in history, and inflation at 30-year highs.
-Now, many economists and industry experts are warning of an economic downturn in the year ahead.
+Now, many economists and industry advisors are warning of an economic downturn in the year ahead.

 Extraordinary times call for exceptional measures.
 Here, we look at five key considerations to help keep your business profitable in the face of rising costs and uncertain times ahead.